 Once the pieces are cut from the large slab, those pieces are forwarded to a CNC machine and with the help of a vacuum lifting system, the granite countertop pieces are then fabricated.

 Once the holes are cut in the granite the edge is shaped by the CNC machine before the countertop is taken to final polish.
 There are a variety of stone edges to choose from, but the versatile CNC machine can produce any edge you select.

 Stone is truly a piece of natural art, and following this extensive process ensures that your finished product is a beautiful focal point of your project.
 Mixing experience, technology, tools and artistry is key to a stunning end result.

 In this step, rod slots (grooves in the granite) are cut and threaded rods are inserted into these grooves and encapsulated in high strength epoxy.
 When this process was studied, it was determined that this step increases the flexual strength of the countertop in that area by 400%.
 We should never be standing on our countertop, but I know I’m guilty of doing it to reach things in that high shelf, you wouldn’t want your stone cracking because this important step has been left out.

-Regardless of the edge, it will now go through a 7 step polishing process.
+Regardless of the type of edge, it will now go through a 7 step polishing process.
 The industry standard is to use diamond polishing pads of increasing grit from 50 to 3,000 to polish the edge.
 Think of sandpaper in increasing grit to visualize how this process works.
 The CNC machine first starts with a diamond polishing pad of 50, then 100, 200, 400, 800, 1500, ending at 3,000.
 The CNC shapes and polishes at the same time, leaving the edge shaped and polished.
 Similarly, if your granite is ever scratched or damaged, this process is used to repair it.